 The minimum criteria for awarding a school activity letter or other similar award must include:

-The coach may establish additional requirements with the approval of the Director of Student Activities and principal.
+The coach may establish additional requirements with the approval of the Director of Student Activities and the principal.

 Students involved in the possession, use or attempted use, receipt or attempted receipt, purchase or attempted purchase, or distribution or attempted distribution of drugs (illegal, prescription, and/or over-the-counter), alcohol, inhalant intoxicants, look-alikes, placebos, or paraphernalia, or who are under the influence of same on school property, or at school-related activities, are subject to suspension and/or expulsion from school and shall be removed from the extracurricular activity for the remainder of the season.
 Students found in possession or in use of illegal weapons on any school property, going to or from school, or at any school-related activity, regardless of where that activity takes place, shall also face removal from the extracurricular activity for the remainder of the season.
 The use of tobacco products shall result in disciplinary action ranging from a conference to suspension to dismissal from the organization.
 (Refer to Regulation 735-1)